Master of Science in Human Resource Management and Organizational Effectiveness

-MS in Human Resources Management – Become an HR business partner who manages a broad range of HR activities in an organizational setting.
-You’ll delve deep into total rewards, employee and labor relations, HR legal and regulatory environments, HR technologies, and more.
+By studying Human Resource Management, students prepare to become an HR business partner who manages a broad range of HR activities in an organizational setting.
+As part of this program, you’ll delve deep into total rewards, employee and labor relations, HR legal and regulatory environments, HR technologies, and more.
+Classes in HR management include Employee and Labor Relations and HR Technologies.

-Organizational Effectiveness – Take on more focused consultative HR roles in a corporation.
-You’ll gain an in-depth background in organizational learning and executive coaching, organizational assessment, analysis and change, human capital analytics and analytical tools for decision making.
+By studying Organizational Effectiveness, students prepare to take on more focused consultative Human Resources roles in a corporation.
+You’ll gain an in-depth background in organizational learning and executive coaching, organizational assessment, analysis and change, human capital analytics, and analytical tools for decision making.
+Organizational Effectiveness classes include Human Capital Analytics and Analytical and Financial Tools For Decision Making.

 Business Strategies for a Globally Diverse Workforce